 Membership Rewards points are worth about 0.5 cents to 1 cent each, depending on how you redeem them.
 Travel and gift card redemptions are generally the most valuable.
 Points are also transferable and can be worth even more if redeemed strategically after being transferred to other loyalty programs.

 - $120 annual dining credit.
-You’ll get this $120 in monthly $10 credits on your account that can be applied toward purchases made with select partners: Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
+You’ll get this $120 in monthly $10 credits on your account that can be applied toward purchases made with select partners.
+Some potential saving can happen with Grubhub, Seamless, The Cheesecake Factory, Ruth’s Chris Steak House, Boxed, and participating Shake Shack locations.
 (Shake Shack locations in ballparks, stadiums, airports, and racetracks are excluded.)
 Credits will be applied within two to four weeks of your purchase posting to your account.
 These monthly credits don’t roll over from month to month; if you don’t use them, you’ll lose them.
 Terms apply.

 - Up to $120 a year in Uber Cash.
 Add your card to your Uber account, and each month you’ll automatically get $10 in Uber Cash for U.S. Uber Eats orders, or Uber rides in the U.S. These monthly allotments of Uber Cash don’t roll over from month to month; if you don’t use them, you’ll lose them.
 Terms apply.

-The Gold Card comes with up to $240 worth of benefits that can effectively cancel out most of the card’s $250 annual fee, provided that you use them.
-For someone who uses Uber and visits The Cheesecake Factory at least once a month, maximizing these credits is more manageable than rolling off a log.
+The Gold Card comes with up to $240 worth of benefits that can effectively cancel out most of the card’s $250 annual fee.
+If you use Uber and visits The Cheesecake Factory at least once a month, maximizing these credits is more manageable than rolling off a log.
 But if you wouldn’t normally spend money this way, the credits might not be as valuable as they seem.
 The gold card is my favorite credit card, and I already have over a thousand dollars worth of points.
-I have only had it for eight months, this card opened my eyes to the importance of having a sound credit card, and the benefits are a tad complicated but unbeatable for having this card at a young age.
+I have only had it for eight months.
+It has opened my eyes to the importance of having a sound credit card.
+The benefits are a tad complicated but unbeatable for having this card at a young age.

 If your interested in having this card please apply here: Apply for an American Express Card with this link.
 We can both get rewarded if you’re approved! http://refer.amex.us/BODHIG8iMg?xl=cp19